 The University of Michigan Division of Breast Imaging (BI) represents a specialized group of clinical imaging services within the Department of Radiology.
 We perform more than 40,000 examinations every year.

-Mammography studies are performed at five sites, including the U-M Cancer Center and the U-M East Ann Arbor Health and Geriatrics Center, and three screening sites (Briarwood, Canton, Brighton).
+Mammography studies are performed at six sites, including the U-M Cancer Center and the U-M East Ann Arbor Health and Geriatrics Center, and four screening sites (Briarwood, Canton, Brighton, Livonia).

 State-of-the-art film/screen and digital mammography units are used, as well as ultrasound breast scanners.
 There is also access to magnetic resonance imaging (MRI) units.
 Image-guided procedures include stereotactic core needle biopsies performed on a dedicated unit, wire localizations, image-guided fine-needle aspirations, and ultrasound-guided core biopsy.